OpenZFS deduplication is good now and you shouldn't use it

 16 1 7.50K 3.50K 4K 26 195K 91K 104K

-dedup = 1.00, compress = 1.91, copies = 1.03, dedup * compress / copies = 1.86
+dedup = 1.00, compress = 1.96, copies = 1.03, dedup * compress / copies = 1.90

 So for a table of 11.7M entries, the number of those that represent something we actually managed to deduplicate is a literal rounding error.
 It’s pretty much entirely uniques, pure overhead.
 Turning on dedup would just add IO and memory pressure for almost nothing.

 But the real reason you probably don’t want dedup these days is because since OpenZFS 2.2 we have the BRT (aka “block cloning” aka “reflinks”).
-(I acknowledge that it had a shaky start, which has been written and presented on extensively, so I won’t do that again, but lets just say its all good now).
+(I acknowledge that it had a shaky start, which has been written and presented on extensively, so I won’t do that again, but lets just say it’s all good now).

 You may recall, way back at the top of this post, we asked “what even is dedup?”, and we defined it as: